-THE COST: The conference fee ($100 if you register by June 11, $175 if you register after) includes your food (three meals per day), housing (5 nights in the hotel), tuition, materials, and other related costs.
+THE COST: The conference fee ($100 if you register by July 6, $175 if you register after) includes three nights in the dormitories at the National 4-H Youth Conference Center, conference tuition, materials, and meals from Wednesday dinner through Saturday breakfast.
 While books are sometimes provided, most are sold at the conference, so you will need extra money if you plan to purchase the speakers’ books to have signed.
 Leave extra room in your suitcase, as we often give out SWAG!

 THE DETAILS: Click here to download all the details.